 225g (8oz) risotto rice, such as Arborio.
 (Can also use long grain)

-1 litres (2 pints) diluted hot vegetable or chicken stock
+1 litre (2 pints) diluted hot vegetable or chicken stock

 50g grated Parmesan, plus extra to serve